BYLAWS Bay Area Soccer Association

 Article V - Board of Directors

-Section2.
+Section 2.
 Number and Term.
 The number of Directors, which shall constitute the whole board, shall consist of no fewer than three (3) nor more than fifteen (15) in number.
 The number of Directors that shall constitute the Board of Directors may be increased at any meeting of the Board by the affirmative vote of the majority of Directors.
 Members of the Board of Directors shall be appointed for staggered 3 year terms so that nearly as possible the terms of one-third (1/3) of the Directors shall expire at each annual meeting.
-Board member appointments and reappointments shall commence at the annual meeting held in December.
+Board member appointments and reappointments shall commence no later than March of the following calendar year.

 In the event a Board member position needs to be filled due to vacancy, the Board of Directors may appoint a member to fulfill that vacancy until elections are held at the annual meeting.